Can Curcumin Benefit Memory?

-Some of the most common risk factors for Alzheimer’s disease include obesity, diabetes, hypertension, heart disease, smoking, using drugs or alcohol, sleep apnea, insomnia, and low estrogen, testosterone, or thyroid.
-And, lest you think that only your memory is at stake, insulin resistance has linked Alzheimer’s with a wide array of behavioral and mood disorders including depression, panic attacks, anxiety, insomnia, and ADHD.
+Some of the most common risk factors for Alzheimer’s disease include obesity, heart problems, smoking, using drugs or alcohol, sleep apnea, and low estrogen, testosterone, or thyroid.
+And, lest you think that only your memory is at stake, insulin resistance has linked Alzheimer’s with a wide array of behavioral and mood disorders including panic attacks, insomnia, and severe attention issues.

 Long before symptoms develop, your brain may have already started deteriorating, years or even decades before you realize it!
 A UCLA study found that 95 percent of people with Alzheimer’s are not diagnosed until they are in the moderate to severe stages of the disorder.
 Yet the brain of someone diagnosed with Alzheimer’s disease at age 59 likely started to show signs of deterioration by the time they turned 30.

 No matter your age, memory symptoms should be taken seriously.
-Developing brain fog or noticeable memory decline in your forties, fifties, sixties, seventies, or even eighties is NOT normal.
+Developing noticeable memory decline in your forties, fifties, sixties, seventies, or even eighties is NOT normal.
 It’s a sign of impending trouble.